ramanshahdatascience/contector/README.md

 This repo contains an Excel workbook to accomplish the core bookkeeping in [How to be a Power Connector](https://isbnsearch.org/isbn/9780071830737) by Judy Robinett.
-As of the time of writing, I can prove that I've talked to all ~175 people in my "tribe" in the last 16 weeks.
-I've been able to prove this continuously for 1.5 years.

-If this level of care for one's relationships inspires you, it's in your power to get there, too, with the help of this workbook.
-Read on.
+At the time of writing, I can prove that I've talked to all 177 people in my "tribe" in the last 16 weeks.
+I've been able to prove such a thing continuously for 1.5 years.
+If this level of care for relationships inspires you, it's in your power to get there, too, with the help of this workbook.

 In the pre-industrial age, with your tribe all in close physical proximity, memory and random encounters were enough to stay current with your tribe.
-In the modern age, with relationships spanning great distance and pandemics limiting proximity, these tools are inadequate.
-Alone, they allow far too many people at the periphery of your tribe to fade into disconnection, and your tribe collapses to an excessively isolating size.
+In the industrial age, with relationships spanning great distance and pandemics limiting proximity, these tools are inadequate.
+Alone, they allow far too many people at the periphery of your tribe to fade into disconnection, your world collapses into isolation.
 Human cognition is simply bad at noticing what isn't there.
-If you rely on social media, you're pulled into too many connections of too low a quality, prioritized badly (giving the most headspace to the smuggest, neediest, or more controversial people - who sell engagement and ads - instead of the most emotionally generous).
+If you rely on social media, you're pulled into too many connections of too low a quality, sorted badly.
+Social media gives the most headspace to the smuggest, neediest, or more controversial people, who sell engagement and ads, instead of the most generous or reliable.

 Robinett argues that the heart of "networking" or "strategic relationship management" is the following workflow: